PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: Related Work

 \subsection{Embodied Benchmarks for VLMs}

-Many embodied benchmarks for VLM adopt QA-style or offline interfaces to probe visual reasoning and spatial language understanding without executing actions in the world \cite{team2025gemini,song2024robospatial,majumdar2024openeqa,cheng2024spatialrgpt}.
-While valuable for controlled diagnosis, the central limitation is the absence of action execution: without embodied interaction, these settings cannot test whether a model can sustain grounding under action-induced scene changes, detect and correct failures online, or remain robust to error accumulation over long horizons.
+Many embodied benchmarks for VLMs use question-answering or offline interfaces to evaluate visual and spatial language reasoning without executing actions in the world \cite{team2025gemini,song2024robospatial,majumdar2024openeqa,cheng2024spatialrgpt,team2025gemini15,hong2026esibench}.
+While useful for controlled diagnosis, these settings cannot test whether a model can maintain grounding under action-induced scene changes, verify execution outcomes, recover from failures, or handle error accumulation over long horizons.